Back To Home

 Guide 1: Early Career STEM Research Initiative Overview

 A J-1 is a temporary, nonimmigrant visa issued to exchange visitors.
-There are 15 categories of J-1 exchange visitors—including intern, trainee, and research scholar—who attend programs in which they enjoy cultural and educational experiences that they can share when they return to their home countries.ii The State Department considers the exchange visitor program to be “public diplomacy” because the programs are intended to increase mutual understanding between U.S. citizens and citizens of other countries.
+There are 15 categories of J-1 exchange visitors—including intern, trainee, and research scholar—who attend programs in which they enjoy cultural and educational experiences that they can share when they return to their home countries.ii The State Department considers the exchange visitor program to be “public diplomacy” because the programs are designed to increase mutual understanding between U.S. citizens and citizens of other countries.

 Endnotes